-❖ Scope of Practice
+✤ Scope of Practice

 The "who," "what," "where," "when," "why," and "how" of nursing practice (ANA) the actions, procedures, etc. that are permitted by law for a specific profession.
 The nurse must possess the specialized knowledge, judgment and skills required to complete the job/task undertaken.
-It is imperative that the nurse know not only his or her scope of practice, but the scope of practice of the others which make up a part of his or her nursing team providing patient care.
+It is imperative that the nurse know not only their scope of practice, but the scope of practice of the others which make up a part of their nursing team providing patient care.